dtekcth/data101/src/getting_started.md

 ## Online meetings: Zoom

 Sometimes you will have lectures online, the university uses Zoom for this.
 It is also possible to set up your own room and talk to your group partners remotely.
-[Download it here.](https://chalmers.zoom.us/)
+[Download it here.](https://zoom.us/download#client_4meeting)

 {{ begin .windows }}

 ## Windows Subsystem for Linux

-**This is only necessary if you use Microsoft Windows.** WSL allows you to run Linux programs.
-Linux is another operating system that will get to know more about during your studies.
+**This is only necessary if you use Microsoft Windows.** WSL allows you to run Linux programs while running Windows as your primary OS.
+Linux is another operating system that you will get to know more about during your studies.
 The official instructions can be found [here](https://docs.microsoft.com/en-us/windows/wsl/install) but they can be a bit complicated.
 So we have included our own instructions below as well.

 Start by running `cmd` or `powershell`.
-This can be done by pressing !kbd[!win] and searching for `powershell` and then right-clicking on `Windows Powershell` and selecting `Run as administrator`, note that if you have Windows set to Swedish it will be translated.
+This can be done by pressing !kbd[!win] and searching for `powershell` and then right-clicking on `Windows Powershell` and selecting `Run as administrator`, note that if you have Windows set to another language than English it will be translated to that language.

 A new window will open where you can run commands.
 After typing your command you can run it by pressing `Enter`.
 Run `wsl --install` and then reboot your computer.